intergral/observability-agent/readme.md

 ### Options

 Agent installation is enabled by default.
-To run without installing the agent, add the `--install false`  to the end of the run command.
+To run without installing the agent, add `--install false` to the end of the run command.
 For example: </br>
 `sudo path/to/grafana-agent-autoconf.sh --install false`

 To modify a pre-existing config file, add the `--config.file` flag, followed by the path to the file, to the end of the run command.
 For example: